-Why do we believe our shareholders should approve our 2018 Plan (including the number of shares authorized for issuance thereunder)?
+Why do we believe our shareholders should approve the Amended 2018 Plan (including the increased number of shares authorized for issuance thereunder)?

-1. We believe the size of our share reserve request is reasonable.
+1. We believe the size of our share reserve increase request is reasonable.

-The size of our share reserve request for the 2018 Plan is 4,400,000 ordinary shares.
-We expect our request will provide us with sufficient ordinary shares to support between one and two years of equity awards at our current market value.
+The size of our share reserve increase request for the Amended 2018 Plan is 5,200,000 ordinary shares.
+We expect our request will provide us with sufficient ordinary shares to support one year of equity awards at our current market value.
 Equity awards are key to attracting and retaining employees integral to the successful development of our clinical pipeline, the commercialization of our products and the accomplishment of transformative business transactions.
 Our compensation philosophy with respect to equity is to target the 50th percentile by value, as determined using the Black-Scholes option pricing model and market prices for restricted stock unit awards, of our comparable peer group, with the opportunity to increase or decrease the value of equity from the 50th percentile based upon performance.
+If our request is not approved, we do not expect to have sufficient ordinary shares to support our next round of annual equity awards at our current market value.

 - 2. Equity awards are integral to our compensation program and to our success. - a.
-We continue to commercialize VIVITROL, for alcohol and opioid dependence, and ARISTADA, the newest long-acting atypical antipsychotic entrant in a competitive market.
-We seek to attract, hire and retain qualified and highly skilled personnel with marketed product experience.
-Competition for such personnel in our industry and the geographic regions in which we operate is intense, with numerous companies also launching or marketing products, including products that compete directly with our products. - b.
-We are expanding our non-clinical, pre-clinical and clinical research and development efforts and are advancing development candidates in our development pipeline through pre-clinical and clinical-stage testing.
-As we complete clinical activities, establish new development programs, and advance our development candidates to the next phase of development, we are actively expanding our research and development functions with qualified and highly skilled personnel.
-Competition for research and development personnel in our industry and the geographic regions in which we operate is intense, with competition for individuals skilled in our areas of focus exceptionally so. - c.
-Equity awards have been and, we believe, will continue to be, an integral component of our overall compensation program, enabling us to attract qualified and skilled employees and directors, retain our existing employees, including our experienced management team, and provide incentives for our employees to exert maximum efforts for our success, ultimately contributing to an increase in shareholder value. - 3.
+We have built, and continue to devote significant resources to further develop and enhance, a comprehensive cross-functional infrastructure designed to support product development from discovery through commercialization and lifecycle management.
+We currently conduct development activities to advance a pipeline of potential new proprietary products and commercialize VIVITROL for the treatment of alcohol dependence and opioid dependence, ARISTADA for the treatment of schizophrenia, and ARISTADA INITIO for initiation onto ARISTADA for the treatment of schizophrenia.
+We seek to attract, hire and retain qualified and highly skilled personnel with experience in research and development ("R&D"), including expanded discovery and clinical development capabilities; intellectual property prosecution, enforcement and defense; medical affairs; manufacturing operations; federal and state government affairs; and sales and marketing, including managed markets, patient access services, hospital sales, and field reimbursement services.
+Competition for such personnel in our industry and the geographic regions in which we operate is intense, with numerous companies also developing, launching or marketing products, including products that compete directly with our products.

+- b.
+Equity awards have been, and we believe will continue to be, an integral component of our overall compensation program, enabling us to attract qualified and skilled employees and directors, retain our existing employees, including our experienced management team, and provide incentives for our employees to exert maximum efforts for our success, ultimately contributing to an increase in shareholder value. - 3.
 We manage our equity award use carefully.

-As of the Record Date, our full dilution, which is calculated as (shares available for grant + shares subject to outstanding equity awards) / (shares outstanding + shares available for grant + shares subject to outstanding equity awards), is 14%.
-This is despite the fact that a majority of the ordinary shares underlying our outstanding stock option awards are subject to vested, yet unexercised, options, approximately 88% of which have a weighted average exercise price less than the closing price of our ordinary shares on Nasdaq as of the Record Date.
-See the Outstanding Stock Option Awards table on page 33.
+As of the Record Date, our full dilution, which is calculated as (shares available for grant + shares subject to outstanding equity awards) / (shares outstanding + shares available for grant + shares subject to outstanding equity awards), is 14.1%.
+This is despite the fact that a majority of the ordinary shares underlying our outstanding stock option awards as of the Record Date are subject to vested, yet unexercised, options, approximately 47% of which have a weighted average exercise price less than the closing price of our ordinary shares on Nasdaq as of the Record Date.
+See the Outstanding Stock Option Awards table on page 31.
 We believe that this is a bullish indicator as to executive and employee confidence in the future of the Company and provides executives and employees with added incentive to increase the ordinary share price and create shareholder value.

-The following tables provide certain additional information regarding our equity incentive program.
+The following two tables provide certain additional information regarding our equity incentive program.